Deadpool-11/COL106_LongAssignment1/README.md

 2. **Persistence**: No file system persistence - data lost when program exits
 3. **Concurrency**: No thread safety mechanisms
 4. **Error Recovery**: Limited error handling and recovery mechanisms
-5. **Performance**: Version map uses standard map instead of optimized hash map

-This documentation provides a comprehensive overview of the version control system implementation, covering its architecture, functionality, and usage patterns.